kokerinks/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `addorder n/alex i/plain waffle q/4` : Adds an order of 4 plain waffles to member Alex Yeoh
+   * `addorder n/Alex i/Plain Waffle q/4` : Adds an order of 4 plain waffles to member Alex Yeoh

    * `additem i/Pain Au Chocolat p/250` : Adds "Pain Au Chocolat" to the catalogue that awards 250 points to a member when purchased